AyeCode/geodirectory/readme.txt

 = AUTOMATIC INSTALLATION =

-Automatic installation is the easiest option.
-To automatically install GeoDirectory, log in to your WordPress dashboard, navigate the Plugins menu, and click Add New.
+The easiest option is automatic installation.
+To automatically install GeoDirectory, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field, type GeoDirectory, and click Search Plugins.
-Once you've found our business directory plugin, you install it by clicking Install Now.
+In the search field, type GeoDirectory and click Search Plugins.
+Once you've found our business directory plugin, install it by clicking Install Now.
 [GeoDirectory basic installation](https://docs.wpgeodirectory.com/category/7-installation)

 = MANUAL INSTALLATION =